 2) Join a Pro-Am collaboration

 Here, professional and amateur astronomers often work together in small research teams.
 An alternative type of Pro-Am collaboration involves professional astronomers doing follow-up observations based on discoveries made by amateurs.
 The magazine Sky & Telescope has lots of information on the latter in a dedicated Pro-Am section on its website, including details about an ‘AstroAlert‘ service – ”an e-mail news service to alert telescope users when significant celestial transients occur (or are predicted to occur) for which scientists are requesting CCD images or other observations from advanced amateur astronomers”.
-Furthermore, take a look at the Edgar Wilson Award, which offers a monetary award for comet discoveries made by amateur astronomers.

 3) Organise a Science Hack Day